 Create a fall leaf candle

 Grab some beautiful fall leaves and let them dry out.
-Use Mod Podge to attach them to the side of a mason jar.
+Use a decoupage glue, which dries clear, to attach them to the side of a mason jar.
 Add a tea light or a votive candle to create a warm fall feel.

 Give thanks with a tree